traanvg/MovieMuse/README.md

-# MovieHub
+# MovieMuse

-MovieHub is a web application built with React and Vite, allowing users to explore, search, and favorite movies.
+MovieMuse is a web application built with React and Vite, allowing users to explore, search, and favorite movies.
 The app dynamically renders movie information from an external API and provides a responsive, modern user interface.

 ## Features
 - **Search for movies**: Search through a wide collection of movies by title.